DatMinhLeChon/LNP.pyapp/App/MACOS/readme.txt

-click application file for open app
+click application file for open app, the same in window folder